pi-top/pi-topOS-Recovery/README.md

-# pi-topOS bootloader/recovery files
+# pi-topOS Recovery

-Based on [PINN](https://github.com/procount/pinn), which itself is based on [NOOBS](https://github.com/raspberrypi/noobs), this package provides the files for starting up a minified Linux environment and starting a custom init script which is designed to allow users to install pi-topOS from a USB.
+Based on [PINN](https://github.com/procount/pinn), which itself is based on [NOOBS](https://github.com/raspberrypi/noobs), this is both a recovery operating system and integrated recovery application designed to run on startup.
+The recovery OS is a minified Linux environment (provided by buildroot).
+The recovery application is a shell script configured to run on recovery OS startup which can install pi-topOS from a USB memory device (actually anything that shows up in Linux via `/dev/sd*`.

-Almost all files are taken from [pinn-lite.zip](http://sourceforge.net/projects/pinn/files/pinn-lite.zip).
+At present, all files in `recovery` are taken from [pinn-lite.zip](http://sourceforge.net/projects/pinn/files/pinn-lite.zip).
+However, `recovery.rfs` is a special file that contains a squashed file system in it (An [initramfs](https://wiki.debian.org/initramfs) image containing various scripts and the PINN GUI application).

-The functionality is modified to provide an out-of-the-box automatic installer of pi-topOS via USB device.
+This is modified during packaging to instead provide an out-of-the-box automatic installer of pi-topOS via USB device.

 ## USB-based pi-topOS installer

-Here is an outline of what happens if there is no `autoboot.txt`.
-Inside the squashfs, `init` will set up the environment and wait 5 seconds for the user to press Enter to return to their OS's main partition.
+Inside the `initramfs`, `init` will set up the environment and wait 5 seconds for the user to press Enter to return to their OS's main partition.
 If no input is detected, then `pt-os-installer` will start.

 `pt-os-installer` will wait a few seconds to give external devices a chance to initialise before trying to search for external storage devices.
 Any that are found will be probed for all zip files.
 Zip files are checked to see if a `.img` file is found within it, as well as pi-topOS's metadata file that contains the partition data for the image.
 This is what allows the installer to be able to reinstall the OS.